Robert Wedderburn (statistician)

 and then expanded this subject to develop the idea of quasi-likelihood.

 Wedderburn was born in Edinburgh, where he attended Fettes College, then studied for a degree and a diploma in statistics at the University of Cambridge.
 He died aged 28 of anaphylactic shock from an insect bite while on a canal holiday.

 "His colleagues remember him as someone of engaging diffidence, who would nonetheless hold his own in argument when he was sure he was right (as he usually was)," wrote John Nelder in Wedderburn's obituary.

+Works

+Wedderburn published a number of papers.